Hero Background

 Week 10: Appliances, Lighting & Trim

-• Trim, hardware, and finishing details are completed
+• Trim, toe-kicks, hardware, and finishing details completed

 Phase 4: Final Walkthrough & Completion (Weeks 11–12)